JasveerSinghKalsi/flutter_firebase_auth_app/README.md

 ## Flutter Bloc

 Bloc State Management is used to separate the business logic from the application UI and migrating between pages.
-Credits to https://github.com/vandadnp for creating the best flutter bloc state management course.
+Credits to https://github.com/vandadnp for creating the best flutter courses.

 ## Application UI and Theme